studyportals/template4-parser/README.md

 used by the PHP-based [Template4](https://github.com/studyportals/Template4) implementation.

-There are some enhancements though:
+There are various enhancements though:

-- Support for quoted strings inside condition statements (including empty strings; e.g. `""`).
-In Template4 this was only possible by using `false` instead of an actual empty string; it furthermore was not possible to use spaces inside conditional arguments (as quoting strings was not possible).
+- Support for quoted strings inside `condition`-statements.
+  - Includes support for empty strings (e.g. `""`) &ndash; in the PHP-based implementation this is only possible by using `false` instead of an empty string.
+  - Furthermore, this allows spaces to be used in condition arguments (e.g.
+    `"Hello World!"`).
+  - Support also extends to set-operations (`in`; `!in`) &ndash; allowing for sets like `"Option 1 ", "Option 2"`.
+- Support for quoted strings inside `include`-statements &ndash; this makes it possible to include files with spaces in their names.
+- Support for `!is` (together with `not`) &ndash; for parity with `!in`.
 - The closing tag identifier is now optional (when provided, open-tag and closing-tag identifiers do still need to match) &ndash; it serves no purpose in the Jison-grammar.